Straightening laws for Chow rings of matroids: Introduction

 \subsection{Acknowledgements}

 We thank June Huh for helpful conversations about the results in Section~\ref{sec:3}.
-We thank Luis Ferroni for helpful comments on an earlier version of this paper, and we thank Darij Grinberg for many detailed suggestions.
+We thank Luis Ferroni and Vic Reiner for helpful comments on an earlier version of this paper, and we thank Darij Grinberg and the referee for many detailed suggestions.
 We thank Aldo Conca for explaining the proof of Lemma~\ref{lem:nonzerodivisor} to us.
 The author is supported by an ARCS fellowship.